PzAz04Maus/Abiogenesis/_AB13 High priority stuff/Chapter 9 - Gamemaster's section/Biologics/Bestiary/Shardmane.md

 Their growth and evolution creates multiple variants that vaguely relate to categories of firearms.

+Telekinesis, for example like those obsidian lions? those fuckers, something like that that accelerates a flechette of rock at long-arm velocity.

 - Juveniles have low performance shards
 - regulars are akin to a battle rifle
 - automatics are akin to an LMG